nullpainter/sanchez/README.md

 *¡Arriba, Arriba! ¡Ándale, Ándale!*

 ## Image resources
-Sample underlays, masks and IR images for Himawari-8 are in the [Resources](Sanchez/Resources) folder.
-GK-2A images are coming soon.
+Sample underlays, masks and IR images for Himawari-8 and GK-2A are in the [Resources](Sanchez/Resources) folder.

 ## Usage